-Cette publication est disponible en français sur demande (n° 92-160-GIF au catalogue).
+La version française de cette publication est disponible sur demande ( $n^{\circ}$ 92-159-GIF au catalogue).

 Note of appreciation

 Canada owes the success of its statistical system to a long-standing partnership between Statistics Canada, the citizens of Canada, its businesses, governments and other institutions.
 Accurate and timely statistical information could not be produced without their continued cooperation and goodwill.